← My Learning Podcast

 Transcript

-Before we dive in, I want to let you know this episode is entirely AI-generated, including the voices you're hearing.
-Today's show is brought to you by MindBridge Pro, the new app that helps you practice difficult conversations with AI before having them in real life.
+Before we dive in, I want to let you know that this entire episode, including the voices you're hearing, is AI-generated.
+Today's show is brought to you by MindBridge Pro, a fictional conversation analysis app that helps you track dialogue patterns in real-time.
+And as always, some details in our discussion might be inaccurate, so please fact-check anything important to you.

-I'm Marcus, and today we're talking about a book that tackles one of the most important skills of our time.
-How do you actually have productive conversations with people who fundamentally disagree with you?
+I'm Sarah, and today we're exploring a book that tackles one of the most pressing challenges of our time.
+How do you have productive conversations about topics that seem to shut down dialogue entirely?

-My guest is Peter Boghossian, philosopher and author of "How to Have Impossible Conversations: A Very Practical Guide."
-Peter, welcome to the show.
+My guest is Peter Boghossian, philosopher and author of 'How to Have Impossible Conversations: A Very Practical Guide.'
+Peter, let's start with why this book exists at all.

 Peter